 My partner and I are having problems.
 Should we be in individual counseling or come together?

 If you are concerned about your relationship, and you both agree to come to counseling together, a therapist would generally work with both of you together in couples counseling.
 After the couples work, if one of you would like to switch to individual sessions, That therapist would work with only one of you.
 Due to potential trust issues, it is not helpful to move from Individual sessions into couple’s work with the same therapist.
 In that event, the therapist would be happy to provide referrals either of you to assist you with continuing your therapeutic journey.

-I accept Blue Cross Blue Shield (BCBS) and Aetna insurances.
+I accept Blue Cross Blue Shield (BCBS), Aetna, Cigna and United Healthcare insurances.
+I am also a Employee Assistance Program (EAP) provider.
 I am considered an Out-of-Network mental health provider for all other insurance providers.
 If I am paneled as an in-network provider with your insurance I will file for payment through your provider.

 To find out if your insurance will cover my services or to find out how much you can expect to be reimbursed, prior to our consultation or first appointment, please call your insurance company to discuss the specifics of your mental health coverage.
-Below are some questions you should ask your insurance company regarding an “Out of Network mental health provider:”
+Below are some questions you should ask your insurance company regarding your mental health insurance benefits: